Experienced, highly-awarded creative director.

 I've always been into technology.
 I learned to code at age 14 and still keep my hand in with html.
 I'm also an avid gamer.
-In short, it's great news for me that being a geek has at last become socially acceptable.
+In short, it's great news for me that being a geek has become socially acceptable.

 I was somehow the first creative in the UK to start a blog.
 Scamp quickly gained a wide following and at its peak was getting tens of thousands of visitors a week - over 1.6 million pageviews and 18,000 comments so far.
 It also got me into a lot of trouble, but the less said about that, the better...

-It later became a weekly column in Australia's leading advertising trade magazine, Campaign Brief and then a monthly column in Mumbrella.
+It later became a weekly column in Australia's leading advertising trade magazine, Campaign Brief and then a column in Mumbrella.

 I can be contacted on +61 402 123 823 or firstname.lastname@example.org.